digital-asset/ex-structured-products/README.md

 1. Switch users and log in as **Intermediary**.
 2. Click on **Trade Details.**
 3. Click on the Trade contract.
+4. Copy the ContractId to the clipboard

+5. Click on **Trading**
+    1. Select the IntermediaryTradingRole contract
-    1. Select the ProposeTradeToClient choice.
+    2. Select the ProposeTradeToClient choice.
-    2. Enter Client as the client.
+    3. Enter Client as the client.
-    3. Enter 26000000 as notional (26 million, less than the original 50 million notional between Issuer and Intermediary).
+    4. Enter 26000000 as notional (26 million, less than the original 50 million notional between Issuer and Intermediary).
+    5. Paste the ContractId of the Trade from the clipboard
-    4. Click **Submit.**
+    6. Click **Submit.**
 4. Click on **Trade Details**

     There is now a new Proposal contract (vs. Client) as well as the Trade contract (vs. the Issuer).
 Note the contract # of the Proposal.